4 things casual fans don’t know about Julius “Doctor J” Erving

 Yet, as rival Larry Bird notes in his 1988 book Drive, Erving was a much better defensive player than the critics gave him credit for.
 As it turns out, Erving retired in 1987 as the game’s all-time leader in steals (since passed by John Stockton).

-To dispel the notion of Erving as a gambler on defence is one of the greatest defensive forwards of all-time and Erving teammate Bobby Jones, who told journalist David Friedman: “He was an exceptional defensive player.
+To dispel the notion of Erving as a degenerate gambler on defence is one of the greatest defensive forwards of all-time and Erving teammate Bobby Jones, who told journalist David Friedman: “He was an exceptional defensive player.
 My goal during my career was to get 100 steals and 100 blocked shots every year.
 I think that in my 12-year career I did it six times.
 He did it quite a few times (more than that).
 Those are unselfish stats.
 Those are stats that don’t hurt your teammates; they help your team.
 He had good anticipation and he was willing to gamble.
 He was willing to expend the energy and he was a tremendous athlete who could play both ends (of the court).”

 Erving was also a tremendous shotblocker, wherever he played on the court and into his elder years as well.

 To put this stat into perspective, Michael Jordan has one (1) comparable season: an exceptional 200-steal 100-block season.
 Top defensive centre Hakeem Olajuwon also has 12 100-100 seasons in his 18-year career.
 Kareem Abdul-Jabbar, Kevin Garnett, Ben Wallace and David Robinson also deserve mention here with Erving for racking up numerous 100-100, 100-200 and 100-300 seasons.
-But Erving at 6-6 and a half is the only forward in the group.
+But Erving at 6-6 and a half is the only small forward in the group.

 6 FINALS AND 3 PRO CHAMPIONSHIPS